birla/chakra-landing/content/pages/about.md

     bulletpoints:
       - title: Physical Reasons
         description: >
-          Healthy and fully grained.
-Cleaned and washed to remove any Pesticides.
+          Healthy and full grains used.
+Cleaned and washed several times to remove any Dirt and Pesticides.
       - title: Easy to Digest
         description: >
           In the process of Sprouting, all complex Vitamins, Carbohydrates,